 It is fair to say that the review audit threw up some challenges for us to deal with.
 We have not yet received the final report of that process, so I will not comment in detail at this time.

-On Monday 26 September, the former CEO of St. John’s Glenn Phelps tendered his resignation to the Board which was accepted.
-On the same day I stood aside Neale Morris the Clinical Care Manager from his duties on full pay pending receipt of the AACQA report and an internal inquiry.
-A week later Neale tendered his resignation which was accepted.
+On Monday 26 September, the former CEO of St. John’s Glenn Phelps, tendered his resignation to the Board, which was accepted.
+On the same day, I stood aside Neale Morris the Active Services Manager from his duties on full pay pending receipt of the AACQA report and an internal inquiry.
+Neale tendered his resignation on Friday 30 September, which was accepted.

 I have a project management team to help me.
 I have already introduced Michelle, Marg and Prue.
 They bring a mix of skills and very significant experience in aged care to the task of ensuring our continuous improvement.
 Michelle and Marg are both surveyors, as we now call the auditors, working with AACQA, and Prue brings with her great depth and expertise in clinical systems and change management.
 Michael Goldsworthy and his team are also part of our project management group.